hanshoglund/transf/README.md

 # transf

-Transf is functional text transformer and interpreter.
+Transf is text transformer and Haskell interpreter.

 It scans its input for guard tokens and passes everything between to transformation functions.
-Transformation functions are composed from a small set of combinators and may perform arbirary Haskell computation.
-Transf contains a full Haskell interpeter and can even interpret its input as Haskell.
+Transformation functions are composed from a small set of combinators and may perform arbitrary Haskell computation.
+Transf contains a full Haskell interpret and can even interpret its input as Haskell.

 The main purpose of Transf is to allow the embedding of Domain-Specific Languages in plain text or Markdown files.
 For example one could use it with Diagrams as follows: